Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Bryce Canyon National Park is one of the top national parks in Utah.
 Erect geologic formations called hoodoos dot the horizon in Bryce Canyon, the postcard feature of the park.

-Throughout the national park, there are various hiking trails suited for both novices and expert hikers.
-I recommend visiting Bryce Canyon National Park in the winter, but you must bring a warm down jacket.
-There are fewer crowds at this time and the snow-adorned hoodoos are quite a site.
+Throughout the national park, there are various hiking trails suited for both novice and expert hikers.
+I recommend visiting Bryce Canyon National Park in the winter, but remember to include a warm down jacket on your Utah packing list.
+There are fewer crowds at this time, and the snow-adorned hoodoos are quite a sight.

 Monument Valley